 The Canada Revenue Agency allows you to deduct amounts from the tax that you owe based on your taxable income.
 You can carry out these calculations on Schedule 1.

-Deductions include the basic personal amount that every taxpayer can use, and amounts for a spouse, age bracket and dependents if you qualify.
-There are numerous possible deductions on Schedule 1 and, while many represent small amounts, they can add up to substantial savings.
+There are numerous possible deductions, and while many represent small amounts, they can add up to substantial savings.

 Non-refundable vs. Refundable